 design & architecture, with a focus on phenomenology,

-and storytelling as generators of meaning.
+social design and storytelling as generators of meaning.

 Recently she has published a collection of philosophical essays